 The Daily Meat

-It’s tiny, but the Daily Meat is Kampot’s best shopping option if you’re interested in imported and Western foods.
+The Daily Meat is Kampot’s best shopping option if you’re interested in imported and Western foods.
+They have expanded from their tiny shop and are now have a much, much bigger store.
 They carry a wide range of products, from canned tomatoes and apple cider vinegar to frozen steaks and imported cheeses.
 They also offer a small selection of locally produced items, including fresh baked bread and herbs from local farms.

 T: 092 735 248; 092 478 205